Vote By Mail (Absentee) Info for Military & Citizens Living Outside of the U.S.

 If you are a voter outside of the U.S. (whether military or regular citizen), you also have the option of returning your ballot by fax.
 By law, we cannot accept voted ballots returned by e-mail.
 All other voters must return their ballot by mail.
 If you received your ballot by email or fax and need return envelopes, mailing envelopes can be printed from the FVAP website.
 Carefully follow the instructions sent to you with your mail (absentee) ballot to ensure that it is counted.

-Late Returned Mail (Absentee) Ballots from Overseas Voters:
+Late Returned Vote-by-Mail (Absentee) Ballots from Overseas Voters:

 Per Florida Statute 101.6952(5):